sszxc/MATH6010-homework/README.md

 python hw3_STS\STS_HillClimbing.py
 ```

 For example, the following gif is the solving process for STS(9).
+Here, the STS is presented as a hypergraph: the big green circles are the points, and the small gray circles are the blocks that connect three points.

 ![result](hw3_STS/result_9.gif)